folkswhocode/awesome-diversity/README.md

 - [Women Who Go](https://www.womenwhogo.org/) - A network focused on building a more diverse and inclusive Golang community.
 - [Women Who Tech](https://www.womenwhotech.com/) - Nonprofit organization to bring together talented and renowned women breaking new ground in technology to transform the world and inspire change.
 - [Wonder Women Tech](https://wonderwomentech.com/) - Organization that produces year-round programming and national and international conferences that highlight, educate, and celebrate women and diversity in STEAM (Science, Technology, Engineering, Arts, Math), innovation and entrepreneurialism.
+- [Write/Speak/Code](https://www.writespeakcode.com/) - A 501c3, tax-exempt non-profit that hosts an annual conference and meetup events designed to help you fully own your expertise through writing, speaking, and open source.
 - [YesWeTech](http://yeswetech.org/) - Feminist community working for an egalitarian and proud culture of women interested in technology.
 - [Natives in Tech](https://nativesintech.org) - Natives in Tech is a coalition of Native and non-Native software developers whose goal is to support software application development that reinforces Native beliefs, knowledge, and identity.